8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 Cold Calling

 The one surefire way to fail in cold calling is not having a clear-cut plan beforehand.
-By having a sales pitch ready, you get to the heart of your message quicker, giving prospects a compelling reason to keep listening in those crucial first five seconds.
-To be successful in this instance, salespeople invest the time to create a goal for each call and use what they know about the lead to come up with personalized points to cover before dialling.
-You will also need to know how you want to end the call whether the customer seems interested or not in what you were selling.
+Having a sales pitch ready lets you get to the heart of your message quicker, giving prospects a compelling reason to keep listening in those crucial first five seconds.
+To be successful in this instance, salespeople invest the time to create a goal for each call and use what they know about the lead to come up with personalized points to cover before dialing.
+You will also need to know how you want to end the call and whether the customer seems interested or not in what you are selling.
 Don’t just say goodbye.
 Instead, provide an actionable next step your prospect can take.

 Social Selling